jamie-allen/sdisruptor/presentation/preso/presentation.md

 * "The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry." - Henry Peteroski, as quoted on Martin's blog

 !SLIDE transition=fade
-.notes Never release the core to the kernel (thus maintaining your L3 cache) Avoid lock arbitration
+.notes Never release the core to the kernel (thus maintaining your L3 cache).
+Note that if you do pin to a core, avoid CPU0 where hardware interrupts are handled
+Avoid lock arbitration
 Minimize usage of memory barriers - they guarantee order, but also cache coherency Pre-allocate and reuse sequential memory to avoid GC and compaction and enable cache pre-	  fetching